-Mapping I Precision Recall F-score Experiment 3 86.9% 45.1% 59.4% deducing whether a COMLEX OBJ_i was coindexed with an NP or a PP. Furthermore, as can be seen in the following example, COMLEX frame definitions contain details of the control patterns of sentential complements, encoded using the :features attribute.
+Mapping I Precision Recall F -score Experiment 3 86.9% 45.1% 59.4% deducing whether a COMLEX OBJ_i was coindexed with an NP or a PP. Furthermore, as can be seen in the following example, COMLEX frame definitions contain details of the control patterns of sentential complements, encoded using the :features attribute.
 This allows for automatic discrimination between COMPs and XCOMPs.

-(vp-frame to-inf-sc (vp 2 :mood to-infinitive :subject 1) (:control subject) (:subject 1 :comp 2) "I wanted to come") .ex i wanted to come)
+(vp-frame to-inf-sc :cs :features (vp 2 :mood to-infinitive :subject 1) (:control subject) :gs :ex (:subject 1 :comp 2) "I wanted to come")